 At Claycots, we recognise the importance of reading and writing as key life skills and are dedicated to ensuring every child is equipped with the skills need to: access the curriculum, make personal choices about the books they read and communicate effectively to a wide range of audiences.
-Both our English and wider curriculum topics are centred around high quality texts which ensure that throughout the school children are exposed to a wide range of authors and genres which help to nurture children's love of reading.
-At Claycots, we believe in excellence and are dedicated to ensuring that all children are equipped with a strong command of the English language that will prepare them to lead fulfilling lives, in education and beyond.
+We teach all aspects of the English National Curriculum with the overarching aim to promote high standards of language and literacy by equipping pupils with a strong command of the spoken and written language, and to develop their love of literature through widespread reading for enjoyment.
+At Claycots, reading is central to the curriculum.
+It is a source of pleasure and enrichment, but also a primary means of obtaining information and building many key skills such as retelling information.